 "Why am I seeing slower hero rendering times than I expected?"

-There are a couple of limitations to how we capture visual rendering time as the analysis we do is based on the final frame of the filmstrip.
-Here's a few reasons you might see rendering time slower than you expected:
+There are a couple of limitations to how we capture visual rendering time, as the analysis we do is based on the final frame of the filmstrip.
+Here are a few reasons why you might see rendering time that are slower than you expected:

 One limitation of hero rendering times is that they are affected by elements over the top of an image.
 When doing the visual analysis we use the last frame of the filmstrip as the final state of the page, we then crop down to the area of the image or H1 and use that to search across the filmstrip and find which time first matches that final state of the page.